ijmarshall/robotreviewer/README.md

 6. This version of RobotReviewer requires Grobid, which in turn uses Java.
 Follow the instructions [here](https://grobid.readthedocs.io/en/latest/Install-Grobid/) to download and build it.

 7. Create the `robotreviewer/config.json` file and ensure it contains the path to the directory where you have installed Grobid.
 (RobotReviewer will start it automatically in a subprocess).
 Note that this should be the path to the entire (parent) Grobid directory, not the bin subfolder.
-An example of this file is provided in `robotreviewer/config.json.example` (it is only necessary to change the `grobid_path` attribute).
+An example of this file is provided in `robotreviewer/config.json.example` (it is only necessary to change the `grobid_path`).

 ## Running